Cycle Breakers and Traumatic Grief

 Being a cycle breaker is hard work.
 There’s no denying it.
 It’s often a lonely path full of obstacles and confusion.
 It can be hard to know what the right thing to do is when you are trying to learn healthy boundaries and communication.
 You are simultaneously unlearning what was modeled to you in your family and educating yourself on how to be the healthiest and happiest version of yourself.
 Not everyone around you will get it or be able to support you in the way you need.
 I specialize in working with cycle breakers and I can help you.

-The first step to working together is to schedule a free 20 minute phone consultation.
+If you’re ready to get started, the first step to working together is to schedule a free 20 minute consultation.
 Investing your time, money, and emotional energy into therapy or coaching is a big deal.
 It’s an investment in yourself and your wellbeing.
 It’s important that you make this investment with trust and confidence that working together is a good fit.
-This is why I offer a 20 minute phone consultation.
+This is why I offer a 20 minute consultation.
 During this time we can identify your needs and answer any questions that you have about working together.

 Hanna Woody is a Licensed Clinical Mental Health Counselor in Asheville, North Carolina.
 She has over 12 years of professional counseling experience and specializes in breaking cycles of intergenerational trauma, childhood trauma, and the Enneagram.
 Certified in the Embodiment Tradition, she has over 150 hours of training and teaching experience.
 Hanna is in private practice and provides online mental health therapy, Enneagram coaching, and Enneagram training.